darpansaraf/snakes-and-ladders/README.md

 ## Implementation Approach
     This application calculates the next position of a player on a snakes and ladder board relative the to the current position and dice outcome.
-    The application performs some validations on the input and will throw an error if the inputs are not valid.
+    The application uses FluentValidation to perform some validations on the input and will throw an error if the inputs are not valid.